 Cuba and Galapagos

 Eckerd students have their pick of more than 200 internship placements carrying academic credit and more than 300 destinations for study abroad.
-Sixty-five percent of Eckerd students study abroad—many more than once—during their time here.
+Over 70% of Eckerd students study abroad—many more than once—during their time here.
 Eckerd has semester- and year-long programs and maintains its own study center in London.
-The three-week Winter Term offers fascinating and original courses ranging from an economics course in which students travel to Cuba to a natural history course that explores the ecosystems of the Galapagos Islands.
+The three-week Winter Term offers fascinating and original courses ranging from a marine science course in which students travel to Cuba to a natural history course that explores the ecosystems of the Galapagos Islands.

 Sun, sand, and sea—a fun, active campus

-Eighty-nine percent of our students live on campus in one of 12 dorms, which include theme residences like the pet dorm—home to three dozen students and their dogs, cats, ferrets, and reptiles.
-Housing is guaranteed for four years, and all dorms are within easy walking distance of the library, classrooms, and labs, as well as the cafeteria, beach, boathouse, and fitness center.
-In an average week, Eckerd hosts 100 campus activities, from the arts to sports and religious to political events.
+Eighty-eight percent of our students live on campus in one of 12 dorms, which include themed residences like the pet dorm—home to three dozen students and their dogs, cats, ferrets, and reptiles.
+Housing is guaranteed for four years, and all dorms are within easy walking distance of the library, classrooms, and labs as well as the cafeteria, beach, boathouse, and fitness center.
+In an average week, Eckerd hosts 100 campus activities, from the arts and sports to religious and political events.
 Everyone turns out for popular annual events like the Howl-O-Scream in October and Kappa Karnival in May.

 There is no stronger testament to the value of the education we provide than the feedback we receive from our graduates.
 In a recent survey, 92% of Eckerd students reported being satisfied with the quality of their education, 89% would choose to attend Eckerd again, and 90% would recommend Eckerd to a high school senior.

 Eckerd students have been described as “barefoot and brainy”—intrigued by ideas and serious about learning but fun-loving and adventurous too.
-So every fall our admission counselors go on a mission to find the “right fit” for Eckerd through a holistic application review process.
+So every fall, our admission counselors go on a mission to find the “right fit” for Eckerd through a holistic application review process.
 We realize that not everyone fits in a GPA/test score grid, and a student’s character is best expressed through personal essays and recommendation letters.
-We are also experts in a wide range of education systems around the world and appreciate rigorous curricula such as IB, A Levels, IGCSE, Abitur, and CAPE.
-We have conditional admission for English proficiency, and students can come and complete the ESL courses on our campus before they commence their academic life at Eckerd.
+We are also experts in a wide range of education systems from around the world and appreciate rigorous curricula such as IB, A Levels, IGCSE, Abitur, CAPE, etc. We have conditional admission for English proficiency, and students can come and complete ESL courses on our campus before they commence their academic life at Eckerd.